camilouribebotta/visual-essays/docs/help.md

 ### HTML

 Any valid HTML can be used in markdown.
 HTML tags are often used in a markdown document to accomplish custom formatting that is not directly supported by markdown.
 The visual essay directives are also defined using HTML tags and can be specified using any of the HTML `var`, `span` or `param` tags.
-While these tags are equivalent as "wrapper" for the visual essay directives and can be used interchangeably this document will typically use the `param` tag as it is a self-closing tag and more concise and arguably more readable.
-The `var` and `span` tags are not self closing and require a end tag (`</var>` or `</span>`) to be valid.
+While these tags are equivalent in their use as a "wrapper" for the visual essay directives and can be used interchangeably, this document will typically use the `param` tag as it is a self-closing tag and more concise and arguably a little more readable.
+The `var` and `span` tags are not self closing and require an end tag (`</var>` or `</span>`) to be valid.
 For example, the following forms of the `data-map` visual essay directive are equivalent.
-One uses the `var` tag and thus requires a `</var>` end tag to close.
-The other form uses the `param` tag that does not require an end tag as it can be self closing.
+One uses the `var` tag and thus also requires a `</var>` end tag to close.
+The other form of the directive uses the `param` tag that does not require an end tag as it can be self closing.

 ```html
 <var data-map data-center="42.2813, -83.7483" data-zoom="6"></var>